 That’s what yellow miso looks like.
 You may want to read about different kinds of miso before deciding whether yellow miso is absolutely essential for cooking this soup or whether you can substitute another variety.

-Wash and boil the tamarind in about two cups of water and extract the juice (see related entry on how to extract tamarind juice).
+For the tamarind juice, rinse and boil 250 grams of tamarind in about four cups of water and extract the juice (see related entry on how to extract tamarind juice).

 - about 3 tbsps. of vegetable cooking oil